bitcraze/bitcraze-website/src/buy/local-retailers.md

 {% distributor Coolcomponents; https://coolcomponents.co.uk/search?type=article%2Cpage%2Cproduct&q=crazyflie*; /images/distributors/coolcomponents-300x46.gif %}
 {% distributor Unmanned techshop; http://www.unmannedtechshop.co.uk/search.php?search_query=crazyflie; /images/distributors/unmanned_tech.png %}

-{% continent For distributors %}
+{% continent For retailers %}
-If you would like to distribute our products or if you already are distributing our products but you are not in the list then please [drop us an email](/contact/).
+If you would like to sell our products or if you already are carrying our products but you are not in the list then please [drop us an email](/contact/).